 The principal eicosanoids of biological significance to humans are a group of molecules derived from the C20 fatty acid, arachidonic acid.
 Additional biologically significant eicosanoids are derived from dihomo-γ-linolenic acid (DGLA) which is produced in the reaction pathway leading to arachidonic acid from linoleic acid (see Figure below).
 Minor eicosanoids are derived from eicosapentaenoic acid which is itself derived from α-linolenic acid or obtained in the diet.
 The major source of arachidonic acid is through its release from cellular stores.
 Within the cell, it resides predominantly at the C–2 position of membrane phospholipids and is released from there upon the activation of PLA2 (see Lipid Synthesis page for details).

 The immediate dietary precursor of arachidonate is linoleic acid.
-Linoleic acid is converted to arachidonic acid through the steps outlined in the figure below.
+Linoleic acid is converted to arachidonic acid through the steps outlined in the Figure below.
 The activity of the Δ6-desaturase (D6D) is slow and can be further compromised due to nutritional deficiencies as well as during inflammatory conditions.
-Therefore, maximal capacity for synthesis of arachidonic acid occurs with ingested γ-linolenic acid (GLA) the product of the Δ6-desaturase.
-GLA is converted to dihomo-γ-linolenic acid (DGLA) and then to arachidonic acid.
-Like the Δ6-desaturase, the activity of the Δ5-desaturase (D5D) is limiting in arachidonic acid synthesis and its activity is also influenced by diet and environmental factors.
+Therefore, maximal capacity for synthesis of arachidonic acid occurs with ingested γ-linolenic acid (GLA), the product of the Δ6-desaturase reaction.
+The D6D enzyme is officially called fatty acid desaturase 2 which is encoded by the FADS2 gene located on chromosome 11q12.2.
+GLA is converted to dihomo-γ-linolenic acid (DGLA) via the microsomal (ER) elongation pathway.
+DGLA is subsequently further unsaturated to arachidonic acid by the enzyme Δ5-desaturase (D5D).
+The D5D enzyme is officially called fatty acid desaturase 1 which is encoded by the FADS1 gene located on chromosome 11q12.2–q13.1.
+Like the Δ6-desaturase, the activity of the Δ5-desaturase is limiting in arachidonic acid synthesis and its activity is also influenced by diet and environmental factors.
 Due to the limited activity of the Δ5-desaturase most of the DGLA formed from GLA is inserted into membrane phospholipids at the same C-2 position as for arachidonic acid.

 The major dietary sources of GLA are borage oil, evening primrose seed oil, hemp seed oil, and black currant seed oil.
 Diets containing sources of GLA have been shown have distinct cardiovascular benefit similar to diets rich in omega-3 polyunsaturated fatty acids such as is found in cold water fishes (see above).